GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-119/index.md

 For example: `oklab(from magenta calc(l * 0.8) a b);` results in an Oklab magenta that is 80% lighter.

-And number 3: `clip-path` now supports more values.
+And number three: `clip-path` now supports more values.

 The [`clip-path`](https://developer.mozilla.org/docs/Web/CSS/clip-path) property creates a clipping region that sets what part of an element should be shown.
 Parts that are inside the region are shown, while those outside are hidden.